2Nicolas4/2Nicolas4/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-Actualmente soy estudiante
+-  🔭 I’m currently working on ...🔭 Actualmente esoty trabajando Actualmente soy estudiante
 - 🌱 I’m currently learning ...
 Ingenieria en sistemas